 Chickens are peculiar and fun little creatures, and once you own them, you’ll understand why!
 Every chicken has a unique personality, appearance, and purpose, which can make keeping backyard chickens endlessly interesting and rewarding.

-Whether you are thinking of getting hens, like the Swedish flower hen, for daily fresh eggs or you want a few gorgeous chickens to round out your coop, let’s take a closer look at the must-have and best backyard chicken breeds for your flock.
+Whether you are thinking of getting hens for daily fresh eggs or you want a few gorgeous chickens to round out your coop, let’s take a closer look at the must-have and best backyard chicken breeds for your flock.

 How to Choose The Best Chicken Breed for Your Coop

 When I started chicken keeping, I never imagined that I’d be reading tons of books about it and end up with a full flock only 6 years later!
 The first time I visited a local farm, I didn’t know much about chicken breeds, I simply wanted a pet that would also provide fresh eggs.

 I chose 8 week old Buff Orpington and Easter Egger baby chicks, each with very different needs and temperaments.
 Today, they rule the roost and I couldn’t be happier having become a proud backyard chicken keeper!

 For urban chicken owners, choosing the right breed for your coop can really make caring for them a lot easier.

 You can pick a breed based on your experience, whether you want daily eggs, or maybe even a chicken that can tolerate extreme heat because of your location.

 Backyard chicken keepers are also restricted by the number of chickens they can own, so choosing your breeds wisely will ensure you create the perfect flock.
 If you are thinking about keeping a rooster, always check your local city regulations and ask your neighbors if they’d mind!